On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Application

 \subsubsection{Performances of the two MILPs}

 The inflows into the test network are randomly generated and remain the same for all the computation scenarios mentioned below.
 Given that decisions on signal splits are made for every 5 minutes, we solve the MILPs on the network for time periods of 5,\,10,\,15,\, and 20 minutes.
 The computational times are presented in the first and second rows of Table \ref{tabtimecompare} \footnote{All the MILPs were solved with CPLEX on the Penn State High Performance Computing Systems; see http://rcc.its.psu.edu/resources/hpc/ for more details.}.
 Furthermore, we increase the time step size in the continuum case from 10 seconds to 30 seconds; this can be done since the time step in the continuum model is not constrained by the signal cycle or the split, which is in contrast to the on-and-off case.
 Results in such scenario is presented in the third row of Table \ref{tabtimecompare}.
 Notice that with a larger time step $h=30$ seconds, the continuum-based MILP is capable of solving for a much larger time period, namely, one hour.
 This is shown in the last column of Table \ref{tabtimecompare}.
+In Table \ref{tabvariablecompare}, we summarize some basic information of the MILPs such as the number of continuous or binary variables involved.
+The results again demonstrate the computational efficiency obtained by considering the continuum signal control.